 As your business hires employees, you will have new requirements to consider.
 Read on to see common requirements for employers in Pennsylvania or watch our video tutorial on the steps to hiring employees in PA.

 For a more comprehensive guide, check out the Pennsylvania Department of Labor & Industry’s Employer Information & Services.
 It’s a great resource for information on compliance, construction code services, developing a skilled workforce, financial incentives, IT policies, labor management services, and more.

-Also, as part of hiring your workers, you are required to fill out a portion of the Pennsylvania Enterprise Registration Form (PA-100).
+Also, as part of hiring your workers, you are required to fill out a portion of the Pennsylvania Online Business Tax Registration Form (myPATH).

 Working remotely and hiring remotely is now the new normal for many professionals.
 Staying compliant when hiring those remote employees can be difficult, so knowing the rules for expanding your team is crucial.
 The below information is what is required for out-of-state employers when hiring a remote employee in Pennsylvania: